javacook/proxifier/README.md

 # proxifier
+### Summary
-Proxifier can create a proxy of an object in order to check whether all setters resp. getters have been invoked.
+Proxifier creates a proxy of an object in order to check whether all setters resp. getters have been invoked.

+### Details
 In many situations we have to map properties from one object into another which are structurally very similar:

     dog.setRace( hund.getRasse() );